 Introduction

-The HDF5 version 1.10.0 will introduce several new features and bug fixes that require extensions or modifications to the HDF5 file format implemented by the HDF5 Libraries version 1.8 [1].
+The HDF5 version 1.10.0 will introduce several new features and bug fixes that require extensions or modifications to the HDF5 file format implemented by the 1.8 version of the HDF5 Library[1].

-Every new feature that required a file format change, implemented the change independently of the changes done for other features.
-The intent of this document is to summarize all proposed changes and to finalize the HDF5 file format that will be implemented by the HDF5 Library versions 1.10.
+Every new feature that required a file format change implemented the change independently of the changes done for other features.
+The intent of this document is to summarize all proposed changes and to finalize the HDF5 file format that will be implemented by the 1.10 version of the HDF5 Library.

 The document is organized as follows.
 Section 2 of the document gives an overview of the changes proposed to the superblock and its extensions, file space management, avoid truncate, and cache image features.
 Section 3 documents the changes needed to introduce new chunk indexing structures.
-Section 4 describes the file format changes required for VDS.
+Section 4 describes the file format changes required for the virtual dataset (VDS) feature.

 Recommended final changes are documented in Section 5 and will be added to the HDF5 File Format Specification version 1.10.0 when approved.
-The HDF5 File Format Specification document is published on website at the time of each release.
+The HDF5 File Format Specification document is published on The HDF Group website at the time of each release.

-HDF5 File Format Changes to Superblock
+HDF5 File Format Changes to the Superblock

-This section discusses proposed or currently implemented changes to superblock for file locking with/without SWMR, file free space management, avoid truncate and cache image features.
+This section discusses proposed or currently implemented changes to the superblock for file locking with or without the single-writer multiple-reader (SWMR), file free space management, avoid truncate, and cache image features.

 File Locking

 The 1.10 library implements file locking ensuring file consistency.
-It uses the file consistency flags field in the superblock (status_flags in H5F_super_t structure) as part of the mechanism to lock the file, which can be open with or without SWMR access.
+It uses the File Consistency Flags field in the superblock (status_flags in H5F_super_t structure) as part of the mechanism to lock the file, which can be open with or without SWMR access.
 Please see RFC: File Locking under SWMR – Semantics, Programming Model, and Implementation for details.

-The file consistency flags field in the superblock is:
+The File Consistency Flags field in the superblock is:

 For superblock version 0 and 1: a 4-byte field starting at byte 20th